 - 7.3.1 WA follows the guidelines set out in Selection, Retention and Dispersal of Archaeological Collections (SMA 1993), which allows for the discard of selected artefact and ecofact categories which are not considered to warrant any future analysis.
-Any discard of artefacts will be fully documented in the project archive. - 7.3.2 The discard of environmental remains and samples follows nationally recommended guidelines and current best practice (SMA 1993 and 1995; EH 2011).
+Any discard of artefacts will be fully documented in the project archive. - 7.3.2 The discard of environmental remains and samples follows nationally recommended guidelines (SMA 1993 and 1995; EH 2011).